 Step 7: Facial Oil

-On nights when I'm using a treatment like retinol or glycolic acid that tends to dry out skin, I'll add in a facial oil.
+On nights when I'm using a treatment like lactic or glycolic acid that tends to dry out skin, I'll add in a facial oil.
 This definitely isn't an every-night step for me, but when I do use an oil, I always reach for Colleen Rothschild's Retinol Supreme Night Oil (DG20 for 20% off).

 To note: I have normal/dry skin, and I've always been fine with using a facial oil as a last step to my skincare routine.

 Bonus Step: Lip Mask

-I don't use a lip mask every night, but in the Wintertime, it's usually an every-other-night kind of product.
-I tried Laniege's cult favorite Lip Sleeping Mask and was instantly hooked.
-This stuff works wonders - and overnight!
+I usually keep a lip mask by my bed and use it most nights that I remember to!
+Laniege's cult favorite Lip Sleeping Mask works wonders - and overnight!
 Just be careful to only apply on lips, as it can cause clogged pores if it sits on your skin.
 Another favorite lip product (more of a balm than a mask) is Mario Badescu's Rose Lip Balm and Summer Fridays Lip Butter Balm.

-Every so often, when you need an acne spot treatment, it's important to apply it as close to the skin as possible in order for it to do it's job.
+Every so often, when you need an acne spot treatment, it's important to apply it as close to the skin as possible in order for it to do its job.
 As a rule of thumb, apply under moisturizer.
-Personally, when I'm using an spot treatment like a drying lotion or acne patch, I avoid applying any skincare products directly on top of them.
+Personally, when I'm using a spot treatment like a drying lotion or acne patch, I avoid applying any skincare products directly on top of them.

 I hope this post was a helpful read!
 I often get questions about skincare and my number one piece of advice is to experiment until you find what works for your skin type.
 Some of the products I love may not do a thing for you and vice versa, all due to skin being so vastly different!
 That being said, I hope you're encouraged to try out some of these recommendations that you may have heard about that have my seal of approval.Remember, you can print out my order of application chart to keep handy for your AM & PM routine!